outaagunga/documentation/strategy-forex.md

    * The 200-period HMA slope is used solely to confirm alignment with the current volatility regime and does not imply future price direction
 2. **Volatility Filter**

-   * Volatility filter passes if: BBWidth is expanding (Normalized BBWidth > Normalized BBWidth[1]) AND the Absolute distance between Leading Band and Middle Band increased by at least 0.5 × ATR compared to the previous bar, confirming accelerating downward momentum
+   * Volatility filter passes if: BBWidth is expanding (Normalized BBWidth > Normalized BBWidth[1]) AND the Absolute distance between Leading Band and Middle Band increased by at least 0.5 × ATR compared to the previous bar, confirming accelerating downward momentum, while the Trailing Band (Upper) does not contract toward the EMA by more than 0.5 × ATR per bar

 3. **Price Location**